Subscribe

 Meditate on that for a second.
 They’ve chosen to help people…. for a living.
 Is that how you’d define most of your day?
 Is that not a noble profession?
 And what thanks do they get, call after call, day in and day out?

 But that’s not what you do when you’re on the phone with tech support, is it?
-No, you’re angry and frustrated because something is wrong, and you unfairly take it out on whomever you’re talking to, even though they’re your only link to salvation.
+No, you’re angry and frustrated because something is wrong, and you unfairly take it out on whomever you’re talking to, even though they’re also your only link to salvation.
 But then how do they feel about helping you?
 Of course it’s their job to help you, and there’s metrics and such which hopefully punishes them if they don’t do their job.
 But still… is that the way to get most out of other people?
 Is that the way to live your life?

 You can’t fail if you assume you’re ignorant, that you’re missing information, that you’re ready to learn, that you need help to understand.